UltiimateDog/FluidMenu/README.md

 ## Architecture Overview

-The overlay system is composed of a small number of focused components, each with a clearly defined responsibility:
+FluidMenu is composed of a small number of focused components, each with a clearly defined responsibility.

 ### 1. `OverlayManager`

 The single source of truth for overlay presentation state.

-Responsibilities:
+**Responsibilities**

-* Stores the currently active overlay (`AnyView?`)
+- Stores the currently active overlay (`AnyView?`)
-* Exposes simple APIs to show and hide overlays
+- Exposes simple APIs to show and hide overlays
-* Publishes layout bounds and safe area insets for placement logic
+- Publishes layout bounds and safe area information for placement logic
-* Exposes an `overlayTransition` used by the host when presenting/dismissing

-Non-responsibilities:
+**Non-responsibilities**

-* Layout calculations
+- Layout calculations
-* Animations or transitions for overlay content itself
+- Animations or transitions
-* Interaction rules
+- Interaction rules

-`OverlayManager` is intentionally implemented as a singleton, as overlays are treated as application-wide UI elements rather than view-local state.
+`OverlayManager` is intentionally implemented as a singleton, as overlays are treated as **application-wide UI elements** rather than view-local state.

 ---